-Historical O Ocean AHAC nbined As of and for Year Ended December 31, 2022 Book value per share - basic and diluted \$ $(0.99)^{(1)}$ \$ $(0.09)^{(1)}$ \$ $(1.34)^{(2)}$ Weighted average redeemable common shares outstanding - basic and diluted 10. ,600,000 Weighted average non-redeemable common shares outstanding - basic and diluted 17,4 196,370 2, ,625,000 33,724,467 Net income(loss) per share - redeemable, basic and diluted - \$ (0.09) Net income(loss) per share - non-redeemable, basic and diluted \$ (0.99) \$ (0.37) \$ (1.34) As of and for the Year Ended December 31, 2021 Book value per share - basic and diluted N/A(3) N/A(3) N/A(3) Weighted average redeemable common shares outstanding - basic and diluted 5, ,649,746 Weighted average non-redeemable common shares outstanding - basic and diluted 17,4 496,370 2, ,451,777 33, 724,467 Net income(loss) per share - redeemable, basic and diluted \$ (0.10) Net income(loss) per share - non-redeemable, basic and diluted \$ (3.57) \$ (0.23) \$ (1.87)
+Historical Ocean AHAC Combined As of and for Year Ended December 31, 2022 Book value per share - basic and diluted \$ $(0.23)^{(1)}$ \$ $(0.09)^{(1)}$ \$ $(2.85)^{(2)}$ Weighted average redeemable common shares outstanding - basic and diluted - 10 ,600,000 Weighted average non-redeemable common shares outstanding - basic and diluted 23,355,432 2,625,000 23,355,432 Net income(loss) per share - redeemable, basic and diluted - \$ (0.09) Net income(loss) per share - non-redeemable, basic and diluted \$ (0.74) \$ (0.37) \$ (2.85) As of and for the Year Ended December 31, 2021 Book value per share - basic and diluted $N/A{(3)}$ $N/A{(3)}$ $N/A{(3)}$ Weighted average redeemable common shares outstanding - basic and diluted , í 5 ,649,746 , , Weighted average non-redeemable common shares outstanding - basic and diluted 23,3 334,235 2 ,451,777 23, 334,235 Net income(loss) per share - redeemable, basic and diluted \$ (0.10) Net income(loss) per share - non-redeemable, basic and diluted \$ (2.67) \$ (0.23) \$ (2.85)

-- (1) Historical book value per share is equal to total stockholders' equity (excluding shares of preferred stock) divided by shares outstanding as of December 31, 2022. - (2) Pro forma book value per share is equal to pro forma stockholders' equity divided by pro forma shares outstanding at closing. - (3) A pro forma balance sheet for the year ended December 31, 2021 is not required to be included herein and as such, no such calculation is included in this table.
+- (1) For AHAC, historical book value per share is equal to total stockholders' equity (excluding shares of preferred stock) divided by shares outstanding as of December 31, 2022.
+For Ocean, historical book value per share is equal to total stockholders' equity less shares subject to repurchase under the Backstop Forward Purchase Agreement divided by shares outstanding as of December 31, 2022. - (2) Pro forma book value per share is equal to pro forma stockholders' equity, less shares subject to repurchase under the Backstop Forward Purchase Agreement divided by pro forma shares outstanding at closing. - (3) A pro forma balance sheet for the year ended December 31, 2021 is not required to be included herein and as such, no such calculation is included in this table.

-LEGACY OCEAN'S MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-Unless otherwise indicated or the context requires, references in this section to "Legacy Ocean," "we," "us," "our" and other similar terms refer to Ocean Biomedical Holdings, Inc. prior to the Business Combination, references in this section to "Ocean Biomedical" or the "Company" refer to Ocean Biomedical, Inc. after the closing of the Business Combination and references in this section to "AHAC" or "Aesther" refer to Aesther Healthcare Acquisition Corp. prior to the closing of the Business Combination.
-You should read the following discussion and analysis of our financial condition and results of operations together with the Legacy Ocean financial statements and the related notes appearing at the end of this registration statement.
+You should read the following discussion and analysis of our financial condition and results of operations together with Ocean Biomedical, Inc.'s (the "Company," "Ocean Biomedical," "we," "us" and "our") condensed consolidated financial statements and related notes included elsewhere in this registration statement and the audited consolidated financial statements and related notes thereto included in Exhibit 99.2 to our Amendment No. 2 to Form 8-K filed with the SEC on March 31, 2023.
 The information contained in this discussion and other parts of this registration statement include forward-looking statements that involve risks, uncertainties, and assumptions in our business plans, strategy, and related financing.
 Our actual results could differ materially from the results discussed in or implied by these forward-looking statements.
-Factors that could contribute or cause such differences include, but are not limited to, the information below and the information discussed in the sections "Risk Factors" and "Cautionary Statement Regarding Forward-looking Statements."
+Factors that could contribute or cause such differences include, but are not limited to, the information below and the information discussed in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-looking Statements."